Geometric Phase in Quantum Synchronization: Conclusion

 Based on the kinematic approach to the geometric phase (GP) proposed by Tong \emph{et al.}~\cite{Tong2004}, we have developed a numerically stable algorithm to calculate the GP in an open quantum system.
 We used it to demonstrate the existence of a GP in a spin-$1$ implementation of a quantum vdP oscillator whose quantization axis is slowly rotated.
 We have shown that if the quantum vdP oscillator is synchronized to an external signal, the GP plotted as a function of the detuning and signal strength exhibits a structure similar to the Arnold tongue of synchronization: the GP changes strongly in a roughly triangular region around resonance whose width increases with increasing signal strength.
 Surprisingly, this Arnold tongue of the GP vanishes if the system is in a parameter regime where an interference-based quantum synchronization blockade occurs.

+These striking similarities between the Arnold tongue of the synchronization measure $\mathcal{S}(\hat{\rho})$ and the structure of the GP naturally lead to the question if there is a deeper connection between GPs and quantum synchronization.
+For instance, could quantum synchronization be an indicator of a nonzero GP or vice versa?
+In general, a nonzero GP does \emph{not} imply that a quantum system is synchronized because, even in the absence of an external signal, the quantum vdP limit-cycle oscillator shows a GP (see Sec.~\ref{sec:quantumvdP:Undriven}) but it is clearly not synchronized.
+Moreover, GPs occur even in completely unitary evolution \cite{Berry1984}, i.e., in quantum systems that are no limit-cycle oscillators at all.

+Conversely, the numerical data presented in Sec.~\ref{sec:quantumvdP:driven} suggests that a nonzero synchronization measure $\mathcal{S}(\hat{\rho})$ could be an indicator of changes in the GP relative to its value in an unperturbed limit-cycle oscillator.

 Using perturbation theory in the small frequency $\omega$ of the rotation of the quantization axis and in the small signal strength $T$, we have derived an approximate analytical expression for the GP, which reveals that the mechanism leading to the suppression of the GP (namely, a suppression of the coherences compared to a regime of regular synchronization) is different from the mechanism leading to a suppression of the synchronization measure (namely, destructive interference of the coherences).

-Our perturbative analytic formula is general and can be applied to other quantum limit-cycle oscillators.
+Despite these differences, the synchronization measure $\mathcal{S}(\hat{\rho})$ and the GP show qualitatively the same behavior in a quantum vdP oscillator.
+It is an exciting direction for further research to understand if this is a generic feature that holds for arbitrary limit-cycle oscillators and external signals.
+Since the assumptions in our derivation of a perturbative analytic formula for the GP in Sec.~\ref{sec:approx_expr_gp} are very general, the same technique could be applied to other quantum limit-cycle oscillators to address this open question.

 Kepler \emph{et al.}~\cite{Kepler1991a,Kepler1991b} developed a general approach to the GP in classical limit-cycle systems, but the deformations of the classical limit cycle they analyzed differ from the rotation of the quantization axis we considered here.
 It would therefore be interesting to connect and compare these results by analyzing the classical equivalent of a quantum vdP oscillator whose quantization axis slowly rotates.